hashintel/hash/packages/graph/README.md

 ## Benchmark the code

-The benchmark suite can be ran with:
+The benchmark suite can be run with:

 ```shell
 cargo make bench